comiccruncher/comiccruncher/cerebro/README.md

 ## CLI Commands

 - `cerebro import [resource]`: Imports external resources as local resources.
 Available resources: `characters`, `charactersources`, `characterissues`
-- `cerebro start characterissues`: Starts a long-running process that consumes messages from a queue and imports character issues.
-Essentially, this command consumes from a queue + imports characterissues.
-Send a `SIGINT`/`ctrl` + `c` to cleanly quit the process.

 ## What counts as an appearance